aryankika1604/itcga_research_project/README.md

 # itcga_research_project
+Integrated Training in Computational Genomics and Data Sciences - U54 Comprehensive Partnership for Cancer Disparities Research
+NIH/NCI grant # 3U54CA156734-13S2

 Hello everyone, My name is Aryan Kikaganeshwala.
-I was accepted to the ITCGA Cancer Workshop which ran for a month.
+I was accepted to the ITCGA Cancer Research Workshop which ran for a month.
 The ITCGA Cancer Research workshop was a wonderful experience where I got the opportunity to explore the applications of Data Science in detecting potential biomarkers of glioblastoma in blood.
 For the first 2 weeks, we learned how to work with raw RNA seq data.
 We worked through the pipeline:

     RNA-Seq data -> Quality Assessment -> Trimming -> Alignment (using the indexed Genome) -> Sorting -> Indexing -> Matrix Gene Expression -> Differential Gene Expression